gpuweb/spirv-execution-env/execution-env.md

 The SPIR-V specification states that certain actions by a SPIR-V shader result in _undefined_ _behaviour_.
 A WebGPU implementation is required to be secure.
 Therefore in the context of WebGPU, a shader which triggers SPIR-V's undefined behaviour may continue to execute in an arbitrary manner except that it may not sense or mutate any state outside its ExecutionContext, and it may not cause or sense I/O outside its ExecutionContext.

 NOTE: One of the possible behaviours of an ill-behaved application is non-termination.
 The WebGPU specification should say what happens to a runaway application.
-TBD

 ### Opcodes Potentially Resulting in Out-Of-Bounds Accesses